Online Broadcasts LIVE

 Evening services always start at 6pm.

-The only exceptions to the regular schedule of "mornings at 9 and evenings at 6" occur during the week before Pascha (Easter) and Pascha Sunday.
+The only exceptions to the regular service schedule of "mornings at 9 and evenings at 6" occur during the week before Pascha (Easter) and Pascha Sunday.
 Jesus Christ turned the world topsy-turvy when He used death to conquer Death.
 So, we do the same thing that week, with the services being held at many unusual times.
 See the Holy Week schedule here.

 Come visit us on Sundays at 9 am and stay for coffee hour.
 We serve good food, by the way.

 And come visit us on Wednesdays at 7 pm for Bible Study or our Discussion Group.
 We all usually pitch in to bring snacks, but feel free to come as you are.

 Are visitors welcome?

 Yes!
 Absolutely yes!
 We hope you will come often, and maybe decide to join us.

 And that's how we all feel: right at home.
 We hope you will too.
 See you soon!

 For more about visiting, see here.

 Do I need to call before I visit?